Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 In the Puglia (Apulia) region of Italy, you will find many beautiful coastal towns and cities dotted along the cliffs that stretch southeast below the main city of the region, Bari.

-One of the most amazing places I visited during my recent trek through the region was Monopoli (despite the similar name the town has nothing to do with the famous board game Monopoly).
+One of the most amazing places I visited during my recent trek through the region was Monopoli (despite the similar name, the town has nothing to do with the famous board game Monopoly).

-It was the perfect stop for my European tour of the famed region.
+It was the perfect stop for my European tour of the famed region!

-The small town is located 47 minutes southeast of Bari and is known for aesthetically pleasing whitewashed houses that contrast perfectly with the turquoise waters that crash along the coast.
+The small town is located 47 minutes southeast of Bari and is known for its aesthetically pleasing whitewashed houses that contrast perfectly with the turquoise waters that crash along the coast.

 There are also many things to do in Monopoli, making it a hit with both tourists and locals.
+This guide will contain some of my favorite Monopoli attractions, landmarks, and places to eat.

 Best Things to Do in Monopoli, Italy

-1. Explore the Monopoli Old Town
+1. Explore the Beauty of the Monopoli Old Town

 Every time I step foot inside an ‘old town’ in Italy, I automatically declare it the ‘most charming place I’ve ever been’ in the most basic of manners.